 Read the following instructions before drafting a Final Trust Distribution Letter to beneficiaries:1.
 An important consideration for trustees is limiting liability for actions taken during administration of the trust.
 As trustee, it may be beneficial to include a notice in a letter to the beneficiaries regarding the limited amount of time a beneficiary has to file a claim.

 Consult an attorney regarding the statute of limitations under applicable state laws and whether you should include a limitation notice in the Final Trust Distribution Letter.2.
 Every estate planning trust is unique.
 Therefore, a trustee should never rely on templates or online forms to draft legal documents or correspondence with beneficiaries.
-If you are attempting to complete some aspects of trust administration without a professional, you should still have an attorney review the Final Trust Distribution Letter before sending.
+If you are attempting to complete some aspects of trust administration without a licensed professional, you should still have an attorney review the Final Trust Distribution Letter before sending.
 Your attorney may recommend modifications to the Trust Distribution Letter based on the provisions of the trust, tax issues or state law.
-If you do not have a trust attorney, go to finding an attorney.3.
-The Final Trust Distribution Letter should be sent via a method of delivery that complies with state law requirements for notices to beneficiaries.
-See right to information about trust.
+If you do not have a trust attorney, go to our page on finding an attorney.3.
+The Final Trust Distribution Letter should be sent via a method of delivery that complies with state law requirements for trust administration notices to beneficiaries.
+More information on this is available on our overview of a beneficiary's right to information about trust.

 Review the applicable state trust code for acceptable methods of sending notices to beneficiaries.
 These often include first class mail and personal delivery.
 Section 109 of the Uniform Trust Code discusses acceptable methods of sending notices to beneficiaries.
 See